The Faigin Atelier is an entirely ONLINE program.

 No other subject matter offers the artist quite as much control over every aspect of their pictorial effect, and none has as rich and interesting a history.

-All Atelier students have on-site studios and are expected to spend at least 15 hours per week in their studio in addition to meeting with their instructor twice a week.
+All Atelier students are expected to spend at least 15 hours per week in their home studio in addition to meeting with their instructor twice a week.